yongchaofan/tinyTerm/docs/index.md

 ## SCP integration
-is a feature that maybe more attractive to server administrators than network engineers.
 When a SSH session is established in tinyTerm, simply drag and drop files to the terminal window will cause those files been transfered to remote host using SCP, remote files will be created in the current directory.

-Full featured scp command can be used in autocomplete mode like "!scp *.txt :" for upload and "!scp :*.log ." for download.
+To copy file from server to a local folder, simple select the filename in the terminal windows, then chose "scp_to_folder.js" from script menu.

 ![integrasion](tinyTerm-4.gif)

-For simpler download operation, although not as simple as drag and drop, see the next section.

 ## Script Extension
-is the third unique feature of tinyTerm.
 Built in xmlhttp interface at 127.0.0.1:8080 allows tinyTerm to be controled programmatically.
 VBScript and JavaScript are two of the scripting languages that can take advantage of the xmlhttp interface.
-Below are the commands most useful through xmlhttp interface:

-	!Disp {str}	Display {str} in terminal window
-	!Recv		Return scroll buffer content since last Disp/Recv/Send command !Send {cmd}	Send command and return immediately !Selection	Get current text selection

-The screen capture below shows the execution of scp_to_folder.js from script menu, which retrieves the selected filename “tinyTerm64.exe” and uses “!scp” command to download from remote host, all operation are performed using xmlhttp://127.0.0.1:8080 to send command through tinyTerm.
+The script scp_to_folder.js referenced in the previous section, which retrieves the selected filename “tinyTerm64.exe” and uses “!scp” command to download from remote host, all operation are performed using xmlhttp://127.0.0.1:8080 to send command through tinyTerm.

 ```js
 // Javascript to download a highlighted file via scp.